ShubhamKapse123/spring-hibernate/README.md

 here note is other class properties added into single table which is entity class have the reference variable  of class that annotate with @Embeddable.

+###### state of hibernate object
+Transient -> persistence -> detach -> removed

+create object and  when we set the properties  then this object goes into transient state. when we call session.save()(any method that related to the database operation ) when associate with session then it will go into persistence state and convert into table. when the session is close then object will remove from session, and it will go into detach state and then removed state.